sudhirpratapyadav/Image_Resizer/README.md

 # Image_Resizer
 Resize images easily for uploading on websites

-Go to image resizer folder and
+1. Go to image resizer folder
+2. go to bin
+3. go to release
+4. download image resizer exe file